Xueta: From the Spanish Civil War to present times (1936–present)

-During the Spanish Civil War, Majorca was ruled by Fascist Italy in alliance with the Spanish Nationalist side.
+During the Spanish Civil War, Mallorca was ruled by Fascist Italy in alliance with the Spanish Nationalist side.

-Nazi authorities requested lists of persons with Jewish ancestry, planning to deport them to camps as in France and Italy but the intervention of the bishop of Majorca Josep Miralles blocked their delivery.
+Nazi authorities requested lists of persons with Jewish ancestry, planning to deport them to camps as in France and Italy but the intervention of the bishop of Mallorca Josep Miralles blocked their delivery.
 The mixing of German and Italian troops with locals led some Palma women intending to marry foreign soldiers to obtain from the mayor Mateo Zaforteza Musoles certificates of not having Jewish ancestry.

 While Nazi Germany had the Nuremberg Laws and Fascist Italy the Provvedimenti per la difesa della razza italiana, such procedures were not known in Spain since the 19th century.

 Anti-Xueta prejudice continued to diminish with the opening of the island to tourism in the first decades of the 20th century, along with economic development which started by the end of the previous century.
 The presence—in many cases, the permanent residency—of outsiders on the island (Spaniards or foreigners) to whom the status of the Xuetes meant nothing marked a definite point of inflection in the history of this community.

 Also, in 1966, the publication of the book Els descendents dels Jueus Conversos de Mallorca.
-Quatre mots de la veritat (The descendants of the converted Jews of Majorca.
-Four words of truth), by Miguel Forteza Piña, brother of mayor Guillem, which made public the research of Baruch Braunstein at the National Historical Archive in Madrid (published in the United States in the 1930s) regarding inquisitorial archives that demonstrated that in Majorca those condemned for judaizing affected more than 200 Majorcan surnames; this raised the last popular controversy over the Xueta question.
+Quatre mots de la veritat (The descendants of the converted Jews of Mallorca.
+Four words of truth), by Miguel Forteza Piña, brother of mayor Guillem, which made public the research of Baruch Braunstein at the National Historical Archive in Madrid (published in the United States in the 1930s) regarding inquisitorial archives that demonstrated that in Mallorca those condemned for judaizing affected more than 200 Mallorcan surnames; this raised the last popular controversy over the Xueta question.
 It was in this moment when discriminatory attitudes ended up marginalized in the private dimension and their public expression virtually disappeared.

 The Church of Saint Eulalia in Palma de Mallorca has been used by the families of Jewish converts (Xuetas).